 Alison is our Team Leader for Alfred Sutton and Redlands primary schools in East Reading.
 She originally trained as a nurse and midwife.
 She and her husband Cleve served in Nepal with UMN (United Mission to Nepal), from 1987 – 1997.
 They have six adult children and two grandchildren.
 They worship at Argyle Community Church, where they are involved in many ways.

-Carrie is our team leader for New Town and St John’s Primary Schools in East Reading, Hillside School in Earley and Maiden Erlegh secondary School.
+Carrie is our team leader for New Town and St John’s Primary Schools in East Reading, Hillside School in Earley and Secondary Schools, The Bulmershe School and Maiden Erlegh in Wokingham and Reading.
 As well as being a trained primary school teacher, Carrie is mum to Abby and Laura, and wife to Rod.
 Carrie worships at Park United Reformed Church where she and her husband are both elders.
 She is very keen on using drama and other experiential techniques with the children to help them get ‘inside’ the Bible stories!